-The most interesting tool here might be the Application Inspector, a whitelisting-type system which gives you a great deal of control over what runs on your system.
-The recommended setting monitors risky programs and doesn't allow them to change sensitive data until you give permission.
+Antivirus Sphere has one interesting extra in the Application Inspector, a whitelisting-type system which gives you a great deal of control over what runs on your system.
+The recommended setting monitors risky programs and doesn't allow them to change data in system locations until you give permission.
 Switch it to Secure Mode and only trusted and digitally signed files will be allowed to run.
-That could cause you serious issues if you're always downloading new freeware, but it's also a very good way to block even brand-new and undiscovered threats.
+That level of protection can cause you some hassles and may break some software, but it will also help you block even brand-new and undiscovered threats.

 TrustPort Antivirus Sphere breezed through our limited malware detection tests, but to get the full picture we also like to check reports from the main independent testing labs.

 Unfortunately, TrustPort isn't assessed in most of the usual places.
-AV-Test doesn't cover the company at all, AV-Comparatives hasn't benchmarked it in years, and the relatively new SE Labs only covers the top antivirus names so far.
-Also, the company isn't in PassMark's latest performance benchmark.
+AV-Test doesn't cover the company at all, AV-Comparatives hasn't benchmarked it since 2011, and SE Labs has never looked at any of company's products, as far as we can see.

 There was one notable success story from 2015, where VirusBulletin last assessed TrustPort Antivirus and praised its 'rock-solid stability and superb detection rates'.
 It's clear that the company has offered good levels of protection in the past, but such an old test doesn't tell us much about TrustPort's abilities today.